 The big question was, how high did it go.
 The following is a description of the 72 mile high apogee verification.
+A second article below that with GoFast Post Flight Analysis.

 The Civilian Space eXploration Team’s GoFast rocket reached an official altitude of 72 miles, making it the first Civilian and Amateur rocket to successfully exceed the 62 mile (100km) international definition of space.
 Launched on May 17th 2004 at the Black Rock Desert in Nevada at 11:12 am, the GoFast rocket officially entered space at 11:13:41 am PDT 101 seconds into flight.
 The maximum altitude was determined by flight reconstruction from data measurements stored on two redundant on-board flight recorders.
 The official altitude of 72 miles was derived from a high precision 3-axis accelerometer (Crossbow, CXL25LP3) and 3-axis magnetometer (Crossbow, CXM113).
 Two back-up accelerometers provided additional sources confirming the vehicle exceeded 62 miles.